thomaseska/variant_filter/README.md

 -q | --quality | Minimum quality score for VCF filtering.
 Default 50.
 -s | --ssl | Path to ssl certificate folder.
 Needed when using a self-signed certificate (e.g. in Mednet).
 -t | --token | Json file containing tokens to provide to Genome Nexus in the format {"field": "token"}.
 Currently only the field oncoKB requires a token.
+   | -- ont | Indicate the VCF was created from long read sequencing (ONT) data using longphase.